gva-jjoyce/gva_data/CONTRIBUTING.md

 A note about comments:
-- Computers will interpret anything, humans need help interpetting code
+- Computers will interpret anything, humans need help interpreting code
 - Easy to read code usually runs fast enough
 - Prefer readable code over verbose comments
 - Comments should be more than just the code in other words